 There are basically three types of flour that are generally used and readily available in Japan: Hakurikiko, Churikiko and Kyorikiko.
 All three words end in ‘riki (strength)’ and ‘-ko (flour)’.
 The difference is how much gluten it contains.
-Haku(thin)rikiko contains 7-9% gluten, Chu(middle)rikiko contains 10-12% gluten, and Kyo(strong)rikiko contains 13-15% gluten.
+Haku(thin)rikiko contains 7-9% gluten.
+Chu(middle)rikiko contains 10-12% gluten.
+Kyo(strong)rikiko contains 13-15% gluten.

 Churikiko is equivalent to All purpose flour which is great for gyoza wrappers and udon noodles

-There are a couple ways to make round shaped gyoza wrappers:
+There are a couple ways to make the round shaped wrappers:

 1 .
 Divide the dough into two, roll out one dough at a time to about 1-2mm (0.07inch) thickness.
-Cut out with a 11cm (4.3inch) round cookie cutter.
+Cut out with an 11cm (4.3inch) round cookie cutter.

 2. Divide dough into two.
-Roll to a cylinder shape (look like sausage) and cut about 2cm(0.78inch) each from the end.
+Roll to a cylinder shape (looking like a sausage) and cut about 2cm(0.78inch) each from the end.
 Roll the cuts into a small ball.
-Using a small rolling pin and roll out each ball to 1-2 mm thin round wrappers.
+Using a small rolling pin, roll out each ball to 1-2 mm thin round wrappers.

 I personally prefer method 1.
-It is easier to make unified size wrapper than method 2.
-Method 2 requires a little bit of skill.
+It is easier to make unified sized wrappers than with method 2.
+I think the second method requires more skill.

 If you liked my recipe for homemade Japanese gyoza wrappers, please rate it and leave a comment below.
 Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

 - 100 g Plain flour *1 1 cup